COMPUTER EVOLUTION AND PERFORMANCE

 Please List of characteristics of a benchmark program.

-- It is written in a high-level language,making it portable across different machines.
+- Written in a high-level language,making it portable across different machines.

-- It is representative of a particular kind of programming style, such as systems programming, numerical programming, or commercial programming.
+- Representative of a particular kind of programming style, such as systems programming, numerical programming, or commercial programming.

 SPEC performance measurements are widely used for comparison and research purposes.
 The best known of the SPEC benchmark suites is SPEC CPU2006.This is the industry standard suite for processor-intensive applications.
 SPEC CPU2006 is appropriate for measuring performance for applications that spend most of their time doing computation rather than I/O.